 The 80-minute food special celebrates the cuisine of Canada’s largest city, highlighting Toronto’s world-class chefs, restaurants and signature dishes.

 Glorious Battle: The Siege of Fort Erie (2011)

 For two months in 1814, Fort Erie became “Canada’s bloodiest battlefield” – a gruesome distinction that stands nearly two centuries later.
 This brutal battle is brought to life in a 30-minute film through historical characters and reenactments, as well as extensive special effects and a complex audio soundscape.

 To better engage with our Canadian community, we host a number of special screening and preview events in Toronto and Southern Ontario.
-Most recently, we held the opening gala for the premiere of “Toronto’s First Family of Theatre” and a special viewing of the “Downton Abbey” series finale.
-Stay tuned for more events in 2017!
+We held the opening gala for the premiere of “Toronto’s First Family of Theatre” and a special viewing of the “Downton Abbey” series finale.
+Kid Fest Canada is held at the Royal Botanical Gardens each February and the ever-popular Buffalo Toronto Public Media's Antique's Home Show is also held in Burlington.
+Stay tuned for more events!

 Canadian Arts Award

 Since 1999, Buffalo Toronto Public Media has presented The WNED and Steuben Canadian Arts Award to an arts organization or individual bringing joy, enrichment and appreciation of the arts into the lives of Canadians.
 Past recipients have included: the National Film Board of Canada, Rhombus Media, Greg Gatenby, the Canadian Stage Company, the Canadian Film Centre and the Hamilton Conservatory for the Arts.

 In 1999, Buffalo Toronto Public Media formally established a Canadian Advisory Board (CAB) to keep our staff abreast of important issues and trends in the region and to help our station ascertain the needs of the community.